Operation to tackle sexual exploitation in Hertfordshire

 Main article content

-Hertfordshire Constabulary has been supporting a national initiative to tackle modern slavery and human trafficking (MSHT).
+Three suspected brothels were visited by police in Hertfordshire as part of a national initiative to tackle modern slavery and human trafficking (MSHT).

 Detective Sergeant Jill Green, from the Serious and Organised Crime Command, said: “Modern slavery is a serious and often hidden crime which continues to affect people across the UK with sexual exploitation accounting for a significant number of these offences.
 Working in this area is challenging for a number of reasons and although not all sex workers are victims of modern slavery, the approach we take remains similar with the focus of law enforcement to improve safety and target those who exploit or cause harm.

 “We will not tolerate the exploitation of vulnerable people by organised crime groups and we continue to carry out such visits with our local partners to offer support to victims, allow them to make informed choices and offer them a way out.
 Each report also feeds into a wider intelligence picture and helps us to catch those responsible, further protecting vulnerable people.”